WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ### `hive migration add`

-Create a new hive migration to initiate metadata migration from your source database or metastore.
+Create a new hive migration to initiate metadata migration from your source metastore.

 :::info
 [Create hive rules](#hive-rule-addhive-rule-create) before initiating a hive migration to specify which databases and tables are migrated.